VolkanSah/Family-Legal-Support-System/README.md

 - Quality Assurance Engineers
 - Marketing and Communication Specialists

+## Important, we have no money, i pay all of them 😢

 ## Core Values
 - **Transparency**: Open communication and clear processes.
 - **Inclusivity**: Building a product that is fair and useful for everyone.